 DG: And you spent eight weeks in the shack?

-DG: Just thinking about your reasons for making this doco – was there something in particular you wanted to achieve for yourself?
+DG: In making this doco, was there something in particular you wanted to achieve for yourself?

 DG: Is getting away from it all something you do regularly?

 WT: No. I like to go fishing and that sort of stuff, but I don’t really have time for this in my life.
 I’m too busy.
 So, to get someone else to pay for it is kind of awesome – to get NITV to pay for me to “go back to Country”… It’s a double-edged sword…